Bridge Simulation and Metric Estimation on Lie Groups and Homogeneous Spaces: Notation and background

+A one-parameter subgroup of $G$ is a continuous homomorphism $\gamma \colon (\R,+) \rightarrow G$.
+The Lie group exponential map $\exp \colon \mathfrak g \rightarrow G$ is defined as $\exp(v) = \gamma_v(1)$, for $v \in \cG$, where $\gamma_v$ is the unique one-parameter subgroup of $G$ whose tangent vector at $e$ is $v$.
+For matrix Lie groups the exponential map has the particular form: $\exp(A) = \sum_{k=0}^\infty A^k/k!$, for a square matrix $A$.
+The resulting matrix $\exp(A)$ is an invertible matrix.
+Given an invertible matrix $B$, if there exists a square matrix $A$ such that $B = \exp(A)$, then $A$ is said to be the logarithm of $B$.
+In general, the logarithm might not exist and if it does it may fail to be unique.
+However, the matrix exponential and logarithms can be computed numerically efficient (see \cite[Chapter 5]{pennec_riemannian_2020} and references therein).
+In a neighborhood sufficiently close to the identity the Lie group logarithm exist and is unique.
+By means of left-translation (or right-translation), the Lie group exponential map can be extended to a map $\exp_g \colon T_gG \rightarrow G$, for all $g \in G$, defined by $\exp_g(v) = g \exp(dL_{g^{-1}}v)$.
+Similarly, the Lie group logarithm at $g$ becomes $\log_g(v) = dL_g \log(g^{-1}v)$.

+\begin{Example} A few examples of Lie groups include the Euclidean space $(\R^n,+)$ with the additive group structure, $(\R_+, \cdot)$ the positive real line with a multiplicative group structure, the space of invertible real matrices $\GL(n)$ equipped with a multiplication of matrices forms a Lie group, and the rotation group $\On{n}$, consisting of real orthogonal matrices with determinant one or minus 1 forms a subgroup of $\GL(n)$. \end{Example}

-In the case of the Lie group $G$, the identification of the space of left-invariant vector fields with the Lie algebra $\cG$ allows for a global description of $\Delta_G$.
+The identification of the space of left-invariant vector fields with the Lie algebra $\cG$ allows for a global description of $\Delta_G$.
 Indeed, let $\{v_1,\dots v_d\}$ be an orthonormal basis of $T_eG$.
-Then $V_i(x) = (dL_x)_e v_i$ defines left-invariant vector fields on $G$ and the Laplace-Beltrami operator can be written as (cf. \cite[Proposition 2.5]{liao2004levy})
+Then $V_i(g) = (dL_g)_e v_i$ defines left-invariant vector fields on $G$ and the Laplace-Beltrami operator can be written as (cf. \cite[Proposition 2.5]{liao2004levy})

 where $V_0 = \sum_{i,j=1}^d C_{ij}^j V_j$ and $C^k_{ij}$ denote the structure coefficients given by